Cy-Fair High School: School Renovation starting in the 1990s, 2016 Flood, 2017 Super Bowl, Rezoning, and Hurricane Harvey

-Covid-19 Pandemic and 2021 Snow Storm
+Covid-19 Pandemic, 2021 Snow Storm, Firearm in Bathroom Trashcan, Budget Cut for School Buses

-At the start of the Covid-19 pandemic that started COVID-19 lockdowns during the spring of 2020, Cy-Fair High School and the rest of the schools in the Cypress-Fairbanks School District shut down their campuses, cancelling all in person classes for the rest of the 2019-2020 school year and transitioning them to an online learning option that was created for students and teachers to use online without being on campus.
+At the start of the COVID-19 pandemic that started COVID-19 lockdowns during the spring of 2020, all the schools in the Cypress-Fairbanks School District shut down their campuses, cancelling all in person classes for the rest of the 2019–2020 school year and transitioning them to an online learning option that was created for students and teachers to use online without being on campus.

-When the new school year 2020-2021 rolled around, teachers and some students returned to campus for a traditional classroom setting, although students had the option to continue to use online learning at home that year as well.
+When the new school year 2020–2021 rolled around, teachers and some students returned to campus for a traditional classroom setting, although students had the option to continue to use online learning at home that year as well.
 Some officials have said that they believe that the students benefited with the in-person option rather than the newer online option.
-For 2021-2022, though Cy-Fair students would no longer have the option to learn via the online remote learning program, this program that was put for the 2020-21 school year would be held on to for students after the COVID-19 pandemic in case remote learning is needed in the future due to an emergency.
+For 2021–2022, though Cy-Fair students would stop using the online remote learning program, this program that was put for the 2020–21 school year would be held on to for students after the COVID-19 pandemic in case remote learning is needed in the future due to an emergency.
 Linda Macias, also known as The Chief Academic Officer, said that because of CFISD needing to create the online learning program due to the pandemic, the school district had broken down innumerable technological barriers that had been in the way of students and teachers before.

-In February 2021, Cy-Fair High School and the rest of the school district were shut down when Texas was hit with a snowstorm, caused by the February 2021 North American cold wave, that lasted from February 11 until February 20, which resulted in the 2021 Texas power crisis.
-It left more than 60 of the campuses throughout the district with massive water damage, some suffering with burst pipes caused by power outages and extremely low temperatures.
+In February 2021, all district schools were shut down when Texas was hit with a snowstorm, caused by the February 2021 North American cold wave, that lasted from February 11 until February 20, which resulted in the 2021 Texas power crisis.
+It left dozens of district campuses with massive water damage, some suffering with burst pipes caused by power outages and extremely low temperatures.
 The students were able to return to school on February 22, with the damages being fixed.